 - Holland Wood weir; this weir lies across the River Darwen very close to the tidal limit of the river.
 At around 3m high, the weir was originally built to feed a water mill at the site.
 We will be constructing a bypass channel around the side of the weir so that fish will be able to successfully migrate from the sea, to rivers, and back again.

 - Gayle Beck; is a tributary of the Ribble, flowing nearby Ribblehead.
 Here the river channel has been widened and straightened, and all the riverside trees have been removed.
 In order to return the river to a more natural state we will be adding woody material into the river to create living “woody berms”.
 This will provide more diverse in-river habitats and flows, helping the river flow in a more natural way.

 - Roach Bridge; on the river Darwen is just upstream from Holland Wood weir and is possibly the single biggest barrier to fish movement in the whole catchment.
 With a functioning hydropower running from the mill and the location and of a nearby bridge make it a complex challenge.
 We will be conducting a feasibility study to determine how we might improve fish passage at this weir.

-- Upper Ribble; four weirs at the upper end of the river Ribble have been identified as causing problems for fish by preventing the natural movement of sediment and gravel downstream.
-By removing sections of these weirs, we will help the natural movement of gravels, allow more free-flowing water and hope to restore good habitat for river species.
+- Upper Ribble; four small weirs at the upper end of the river Ribble in Yorkshire have been identified as causing problems for fish spawning by preventing the natural movement of sediment and gravel downstream.
+By opening up these weirs, we will help the natural movement of gravels, allow more free-flowing water and hope to restore good habitat for river species.